axisgroup/evaluation-toolkit/4.Conveying-Test-Results/Checklist-of-potential-actions.md

 ### Content/ Functional Patterns

 - **Data**: show me a different metric
-  Scenario: The user finds other metrics which are not displayed on the dashboard to be more useful.

 - **Comparison**: show me a reference point

 - **Trend**: show me how things have changed over time
-  Scenario: The user wants to know how data points have been trending

 - **Outliers**: show me data points that do not fit the norm
-  Scenario: The user wants to identify problem areas or data points that are doing unusually well.
+ Outliers identify problem areas or data points that are doing unusually well.

 - **Distribution**: show data values are spread across a scale.
-  Scenario: The user not just wants to know totals and averages but also the composition of data values that makes that up.
+Distribution is used to show the shape of data -  composition of data values that makes that up the totals.
+Knowing the total numbers isn't enough in this case.

 - **Location**: show me how things relate spatially
-  Scenario: The user wants to not just see numbers but a visual representation of how things are mapped.
+ This shows more than just numbers.
+In some cases a visual representation of how things are mapped can provide insights.

 - **Part-to-whole relationship**: show the set of values that contribute to a whole
-  Scenario: The user wants to see the totals and also a breakdown of values that contribute to that.

 - **Proportions**:  show relative contributions of several values to a whole

 - **Patterns/Relationships**: show correlations and associations among values
-  The user needs to know if there is a relationship between dimmensions/measures and how they affect each other.
+  This reveals relationship between dimmensions/measures and how they affect each other.

 [TDWI]:(https://tdwi.org/Articles/2015/01/20/Language-of-Data-Visualization.aspx?Page=3
 [Data Viz Catalog]:(http://www.datavizcatalogue.com/)